 The Six Traits of Writing framework is flexible and student-friendly.

 Officially known as the 6+1 Traits Writing Model, this framework identifies six qualities of good writing: Ideas (main message), Organization (layout), Word Choice, (vocabulary use), Sentence Fluency (flow of thoughts), Voice (perspective of writer), and Conventions (grammar & mechanics).

 Within this model, teachers choose various mini lessons and activities to teach each of the six qualities (traits) to students during writer’s workshop.

 The 6+1 traits of writing model is unique because it’s not a “canned” curriculum”; it’s a framework.

 It nicely wraps all of the components of good writing into one package, and many of the contents seamlessly pair or integrate with other writing programs.

 Teaching the Six Traits of Writing

-When teaching this trait to students, let them know that ideas is the “big idea” that the writer is trying to send to the reader.
+When teaching this trait, let learners know that ideas is the “big idea” that the writer is trying to send to the reader.

 If a house doesn’t have a strong foundation, it’s not going to be very stable and will have a negative effect on the rest of the construction of the house.

 To help the reader visualize and understand the message, authors use lots of details that show and not tell.

 Details add substance and imagery to the writer’s message.
 Plus, they strengthen the foundation.

-A writer can demonstrate good use of the other traits in his or her writing, but if the ideas within the writing are not strong nor clear, the writer will have failed to do the very thing that writing is meant to do – communicate a message.
+A writer can demonstrate good use of the other traits in his or her writing, but if the ideas present are not strong nor clear, he or she will have failed to do the very thing that writing is meant to do – communicate a message.